 During the nine months ended October 31, 2022, Autodesk completed two business combinations.
 The acquisition-date fair value of the consideration transferred totaled \$114 million, which consisted of \$96 million of cash, 40,289 shares of Autodesk's restricted common stock at an aggregate fair value of \$10 million, and Autodesk will issue a fixed amount of \$5 million in common stock at future dates to certain employees.
 Of the total consideration transferred, \$97 million is considered purchase consideration.
-Of the remaining amount, \$10 million was recorded in "Prepaid expenses and other current assets" and "Long-term other assets" on our Condensed Consolidated Balance Sheets and will be amortized to stock-based compensation expense using the straight-line method over the vesting period, \$5 million was accounted for as liability-classified awards and will be recognized as compensation expense using the straight-line method over the vesting period and \$2 million was recorded as stock-based compensation expense on the date of acquisition.
+Of the remaining amount, \$10 million was recorded in "Prepaid expenses and other current assets" and "Long-term other assets" on our Condensed Consolidated Balance Sheets and will be amortized to stock-based compensation expense using the straight-line method over the vesting period, \$5 million was accounted for as liability-classified awards and will be recognized as compensation expense using the straight-line method over the vesting period as stock-based compensation expense on the date of acquisition.
 The 40,289 shares of restricted common stock are subject to forfeiture until the second anniversary of the acquisition closing date.
-The shares are released on the first and second anniversaries, 40% and 60%, respectively, subject to continued employment.
-Issuance of the \$5 million fixed value in common stock is dependent on the respective employees' continued employment and vests 40% and 60% on the first and second anniversaries of the closing date, respectively.
+The shares are released on the first and second and 60% or the first and second anniversaries of the closing date, respectively.
 The number of shares will be determined based on the VWAP of Autodesk's common stock for the ninety consecutive trading day period ending on the release date.
-The number of shares is estimated to be 23,000 based on the VWAP of Autodesk's common stock for the ninety consecutive trading day period ending on the release date.
-The number of shares is estimated to be 23,000 based on the VWAP of Autodesk's common stock for the ninety consecutive trading day period ending of the fiscal quarter.
-See also Note 6, "Equity Compensa
+The number of shares is estimated to be 23,000 based on the VWAP of Autodesk's common stock for the ninety consecutive trading day period ending on the rise and so the 6, "Equity Compensation".